-Change in real GDP growth over the next decade due to tax plan ing into law are bad policy.
+The tax cuts the Trump administration and Republican Congress appear set on rushing into law are bad policy.
 They will not meaningfully help the economy, they will add significantly to the nation's debt, they will not make the tax code simpler, they will be a boon to multinationals and very wealthy households, and they could not be more poorly timed.